pyrates/pyrates.github.io/index.md

 # Pyrates

-We are 👴 developers believing in pico libraries:
+We are human developers believing in pico libraries:

 * small perimeter
 * performance-driven